Archive for November, 2006

-My friends make a fool of me when I use the term Vespatour to describe the journey I did this summer around Italy riding a Vespa, since that term reminds them an organized group tour, not certainly one made alone.
+My friends make a fool of me when I use the term Vespatour to describe the journey I did this summer around Italy riding a Vespa, since it reminds them an organized group tour, not certainly a solo-journey.

-After what happened a few days ago in Milan I really hope they won’t do the same when I’ll use the term Vespacrash to recall the fall in the middle of the road that did cause a relevant damage to my Vespa GTS…
+After what happened a few days ago in Milan I really hope they won’t do the same when I’ll use the term Vespacrash to describe the fall into the middle of the street that caused a bad damage to my Vespa GTS…

-Damn, I traveled for 4200 Km around Italy in a month without causing her even a scratch and then I manage to destroy the left flank by falling like a goof in the Milan traffic.
+Damn, I traveled for 4200 Km around Italy in a month without even a scratch and now I manage to scratch the whole left flank by falling like a goof in the Milan traffic.

-Do you recall the tram sidewalk separating the two carways, elevated for a few centimeters from the roadbed?
-Right, I was quietly riding along a road of that kind.
+Well, I was quietly riding along a street of that kind.
 I was exactly parallel and very close to the low sidewalk, a perspective from which I couldn’t notice the elevation, also due to the late evening light conditions.
-To pass a car in front of me I decided to turn towards the central section of the road that appeared flat, when I suddenly lost control and I found myself on the ground even before understanding why.
+To pass a car in front of me I decided to turn towards the central section that appeared flat, when I suddenly lost control of the Vespa and I found myself on the ground even before understanding what was happening.

-A really bad experience… they told me that it could have been worse, but that’s not too reassuring considering the damage to my Vespa.
+A bad experience… it could have been worse, but that’s not too reassuring considering the damage to the Vespa.

-Do you think the PDA could have nine lives as a cat?
+Do you think the PDA has nine lives like a cat?

-I really hope the Vespatour will have a sequel the next summer, but the Vespacrash will remain an episode more unique than rare… sigh!
+I really hope the Vespatour will have a sequel, but the Vespacrash will remain an episode more unique than rare… sigh!

 It almost seems like a tongue-twister and actually I rarely manage to correctly pronounce the name chosen for the local exhibition devoted to contemporary textile art, now at the 16th edition.
 This year there are 11 locations in the town of Como dedicated to the exhibition.